Understanding dynamic table refresh

 Generally performs well.
 Cost scales linearly with size of changes.

-Highly selective WHERE expressions may require warehouse uptime whenever the sources change, even if the resulting dynamic tables don’t change.
-A warehouse may be required to determine which changes satisfy the predicate.
+Refreshing a dynamic table with a highly selective WHERE expression may require warehouse uptime, even if the resulting dynamic table doesn’t change.
+This is because a warehouse may be required to determine which changes in the sources satisfy the predicate.

 FROM <base table>